iivanoo/covid-apps-observer/data/data_us/reports/resources/com.ri.crushcovid___2.1/report.md

 > Does not open even after you accept that it goes right back to the beginning<br> :date: __2020-09-09 19:26:20__

 > This sucks as$ it doesn't work<br> :date: __2020-09-07 03:10:12__

-> Location tracking was working, now it's not.<br> :date: __2020-08-24 16:46:30__

-> This app still doesn't accurately keep track of my location 😒!
-I did everything suggested to assist it that was given as "tips" and it's not right 95% of the time!
-I always have my phone on and use either data or wi-fi.
-The only location that it gets correct sometimes is home.
-If it doesn't get fixed I might as well uninstall it.<br> :date: __2020-08-21 17:37:19__

-> If it can't track my location, then what good is it?
-It's good for nothing.
-I don't need this app taking up space on my phone if it doesn't work.<br> :date: __2020-08-19 20:05:36__